 - 1. Implement, coordinate, and expand on Project Search sites to offer opportunities for internships and job exploration for adults and students with IDD. - 2.
 Partner with emerging, high wage business sectors and DLT/RealJobsRI initiative to identify new employment opportunities for individuals with disabilities. - 3.
 Increase business engagement activities by VR counseling staff via the internal Business Engagement Specialist Team (BEST) a group of dedicated VR counselors, supervisors and administrators who focus on increasing outreach to the business community. - 4.
 Develop strategies to assist BEST to collaborate with other State agencies (including DLT and BHDDH) as per WIOA requirements to consider employers as another customer base of VR. - 5.
 Educate and require BEST members to utilize an internal tracking tool to monitor employers/business contacts, industries. - 6.
 ORS will educate staff about job board. - 7.
 ORS will conduct liaison responsibilities training for staff. - 8.
-Identify increased employer penetration via annual report to WIOA/DLT/GWB reporting.
+Identify increased employer penetration via annual report to WIOA/DLT/GWB reporting. - (B) Overcome barriers to accessing VR and supported employment services.

-(B) Overcome barriers to accessing VR and supported employment services.
+GOAL 2: ORS will overcome barriers to accessing VR and supported employment services through the following objectives.